TREASURIES-Yields rise as Fed eyes earlier start to rate hikes

 By Karen Pierog

-CHICAGO, June 16 (Reuters) - U.S. Treasury yields shot up on Wednesday after Federal Reserve policymakers moved up their projections for commencing interest rates hikes to 2023 from 2024 as the economy recovers from the coronavirus pandemic.
+CHICAGO, June 16 (Reuters) - U.S. Treasury yields zoomed higher on Wednesday after Federal Reserve policymakers moved up their projections for commencing interest rates hikes to 2023 from 2024 as the economy recovers from the coronavirus pandemic.

 At the conclusion of its two-day policy meeting, the Fed disclosed that 11 out of 18 officials were projecting at least two quarter-point interest rate increases in 2023 even as the central bank pledged to keep a supportive policy in place to aid the ongoing jobs recovery.

+"It's still a long way out and (Fed Chair Jerome) Powell is trying to play down that, but I think the most anyone was looking for was one rate hike in 2023," Jones said.

+The fed funds futures market 0#FF: showed a roughly 90% chance of a rate hike by January 2023.
+Prior to the Fed statement, the market fully priced in a rate increase by April 2023.

-With inflation rising faster than expected and the economy bouncing back quickly, the market had been looking for clues of when the Fed may alter the policies put into place last year to combat the economic fallout from the pandemic, including a massive bond-buying program.
+With inflation rising more quickly than expected and the economy bouncing back swiftly, the market had been looking for clues of when the Fed might alter the policies put into place last year to combat the economic fallout from the pandemic.

+As for the Fed's $120 billion in monthly bond purchases, Powell told reporters that officials were "talking about talking about" tapering them.
+In the meantime, officials said those purchases would continue until "substantial further progress" has been made toward the central bank's maximum employment and 2% inflation goals.

-The Fed raised the interest it pays on excess reserves (IOER) to 0.15% from 0.1% and the rate on overnight reverse repurchase agreements to 0.05% from 0%.
+The Fed raised the interest it pays on excess reserves (IOER) to 0.15% from 0.1% and the rate on overnight reverse repurchase agreements to 0.05% from 0% starting on Thursday.

+"The IOER hike is really about relieving some of the strains in the front-end of the curve related to a tsunami of cash in the financial system," said Guy LeBas, chief fixed income strategist at Janney Capital Management.
+"Banks are overreserved, money market funds are finding it hard to get positive yield anywhere - and so it addresses some of those problems."

+The amount of money pouring into the reverse repurchase agreement facility, which offers approved money managers the option to lend money to the Fed overnight in return for Treasury collateral, has ballooned, hitting a record $584 billion on Monday.
+The Fed accepted nearly $521 billion on Wednesday.

-A closely watched part of the yield curve that measures the gap between yields on two- and 10-year Treasury notes US2US10=RRwas last about 3 basis points steeper at 135.31 basis points.
+A closely watched part of the yield curve that measures the gap between yields on two- and 10-year Treasury notes US2US10=RR was last about 4.66 basis points steeper at 136.88 basis points.

-The yield curve between five-year notes and 30-year bonds US5US30=RR flattened by about 8.52 basis points to 132.01 basis points.

 Price